Monica Berlin / Professor

 Chair, Department of English

-Monica Berlin’s poems and essays were recently published, or are forthcoming, in numerous journals, including Cimarron Review, Denver Quarterly, Water~Stone Review, Crazyhorse, december, DIAGRAM, The Cincinnati Review, Bennington Review, Hayden's Ferry Review, Hobart, The Kenyon Review, Grist, Passages North, Third Coast and TriQuarterly, among dozens of others.
+Monica Berlin’s poems and essays were recently published, or are forthcoming, in numerous journals, including Cimarron Review, Denver Quarterly, Water~Stone Review, Crazyhorse, december, DIAGRAM, The Cincinnati Review, Bennington Review, Hayden's Ferry Review, Hobart, The Kenyon Review, Grist, Passages North, Third Coast, Quarterly West, and TriQuarterly, among dozens of others.
 She won the Thomas R. Hruska Memorial Nonfiction Prize from Passages North for her essay, “The Eighteenth Week.”

 Nostalgia for a World Where We Can Live was awarded the 2017 Crab Orchard Poetry Open prize, selected by Adrian Matejka, and was published in October 2018 by Southern Illinois University Press.
 A chapbook of essays, Your Small Towns of Adult Sorrow & Melancholy, was published in September 2017 from the good folks at Tammy, & her chapbook of poems, From Maybe To Region, was published at Kudzu House Quarterly, both in print and online.

-In late 2019, her newest collection, Elsewhere, That Small, will be published by Free Verse Editions at Parlor Press.
+In early 2020, her newest collection, Elsewhere, That Small, will be published by Free Verse Editions at Parlor Press.

 Berlin was the project director for The Knox Writers’ House digital archive of contemporary literature, & runs a small literary studio, The Space, in downtown Galesburg.
 On faculty since 1998, she teaches poetry, creative nonfiction, fiction, and late 20th and 21st century American literature.